 Aircraft mechanics and technicians

 - Aircraft mechanics test and repair aircraft so that they can fly safely, following detailed federal government regulations.

 - Most work at or near major airports, in hangars, at repair stations, or on airfields.

 - Many aircraft mechanics enter the profession after completion of an FAA-approved training program.
 On-the-job training or military training are also common.
 Passing an FAA exam is a requirement of employment.

-- Employment of aircraft mechanics is expected to grow 5 percent by 2029, faster than the growth in other industries.
+- Employment of aircraft mechanics is expected to grow 4 percent by 2032, about the same as the growth in other industries.

 The Bureau of Labor Statistics identifies the top skills needed for each job in the skilled trades.
 Veterans may find themselves better qualified for certain professions, based on the skills they learned in the military.

 Nearly all of the trades require attention to detail — whether that means following instructions, keeping accurate records, or using precision tools.
 Among the trades discussed above, welders, electricians, HVAC mechanics, and aircraft mechanics must be detail-oriented to succeed.

 Trade work may require manipulating small parts — often with only their hands — in tight spaces.
 Welder, industrial machine mechanic, plumber, and aircraft mechanic are all trades requiring manual dexterity.